-Jesus put an emphasis that people who hears AND do what they learn will be blessed.
+Jesus put an emphasis that people who hear AND do what they learn will be blessed.
 It is never enough to just believe.
-That belief should be accompanied with action and works.
+That belief should be accompanied by action and works.

 Pitfall number 4: Studying prophecy and inject your own interpretation